The Immaculate Room: Plot

 As Mikey becomes more bored, Kate suggests he get another treat.
 An attractive woman enters the room completely naked and tells them she's an actress named Simone.
 Uncomfortable, Kate makes Mikey give Simone his shirt to cover up; Kate is distrustful of the woman, whose appearance is similar to Mikey’s ex.
 They all sleep in the bed together, with Kate in the middle.
 Kate decides to buy a treat, which turns out to be MDMA.
 Though she cautions Mikey not to take it, the three of them do so, and Mikey has an emotional breakdown while high, screaming that he wants to leave the room.

 Afterwards, Kate tells Simone about Sean, Mikey’s brother who died years ago when Mikey was supposed to be watching him.
 A few days later, Simone disappears, and a message is left on the wall that reads, “No one has ever made love to me like that before, S-XOX.”
-Kate accuses Mikey of sleeping with Simone and pushes him, causing him to hit his head on a corner of a wall and fall to the floor bleeding.
+Kate accuses Mikey of having sex with Simone and pushes him, causing him to hit his head on a corner of a wall and fall to the floor bleeding.
 He is hurt that she doesn’t trust him, telling her the room has changed them for the worse, and says he’s going to leave—with or without her.
 Kate begs him not to, but Mikey cannot be convinced otherwise, so Kate threatens him with the gun.
 In the end, she cannot bring herself to shoot him as he leaves.
 Kate miserably stays in the room alone and, with just two days to go, stands in front of the red "quit" button, holding out her hand as if to press it.

 In a flash-forward, Kate has just visited her father at the homeless shelter and runs into Mikey, whom she has not seen in a long time.
 Mikey asks if she finished the challenge and won the money, but she avoids the question and asks how his sister is doing.
 A plaque is shown on the shelter as they walk away, stating that the new kitchen was built using money from an anonymous donor, implied to be Kate.

 In the last shot, a new couple enters the room, feeling excited.